-If you need to buy a Christmas gift for a food lover, here are more than 40 of the best foodie gift ideas to inspire you!
+If you’re in search of a gift for a food lover, here are more than 30 of the best foodie gift ideas to inspire you!

-So in this Christmas gift guide for food lovers, we’ve picked out some of my favourite gift ideas to help you narrow down your selection.
+So in this gift guide for food lovers, we’ve picked out some of our favourite gift ideas to help you narrow down your selection.

 Whether you’re looking for a budget friendly novelty gift, or an extravagant foodie experience, I’ve got something to suit every pocket and every taste.